 Purpose & Scope

 This Standard Operating Procedure (SOP) defines the systematic approach for creating, managing, and utilizing pipeline structures within the system to organize and track workflow processes through a visual Kanban board interface.
+This procedure applies to all authorized users who require access to the Pipeline Management Module for organizing business processes, sales workflows, or project management activities. -

 Definitions & Terminology